galenhuntington/hpre/README.md

                  | otherwise -> q + r
 ```

-`otherwise` is not part of the language, but defined in the standard
+`otherwise` is not part of the language, but is defined in the standard
 Prelude as the value `True`.

 The first thing that bugs me about `otherwise` is that it’s _bulky_.